aaabidunique/android-utility/README.md

 ### DefaultSharedPreferenceHelper
 This class is used for getting info from default android shared preferences.
 [More Info](https://github.com/aaabidunique/android-utility/wiki/DefaultSharedPreferenceHelper)

+### ExternalActionUtility
+This class is used for performingexternal action/operation.
+[More Info](https://github.com/aaabidunique/android-utility/wiki/ExternalActionUtility)

 ### SharedPreferenceHelper
 This class is used for performing operation on android shared preferences.
 [More Info](https://github.com/aaabidunique/android-utility/wiki/SharedPreferenceHelper)